TresAmigosSD/SMV/docs/dev/00_DevProcess/getting_started.md

 make test-thorough
 ```

-This will run all of SMV's core tests with latest supported Python and Spark version.
+This will install all required versions of Spark, assemble the fat jar, and run all of SMV's tests.
+The first time you invoke it may take you in the are of 45 minutes.
+Subsequent invocations should take in the area of 5 minutes.

 ## Testing